Sarah-C/Notes-for-projects./README.md

 Continue to add M5Stack Atom Matrix functionality:
 1. Add scrolling features like speed, "ping-pong" forward/backward.
 Pause at location (via an unused ASCII char followed by time?).
 2. 24bit user defined characters.
+3. Put fonts in PROGMEM and adjust relevant functions for pgm_read_byte.
-3. Animation for a character.
+4. Animation for a character.

 4. Expand to ANY Neo-Pixel board.......
 * A: Implement multi height fonts.